oracle/macaron/CONTRIBUTING.md

 - PRs should be merged using the `Squash and merge` strategy.
 In most cases a single commit with a detailed commit message body is preferred.
 Make sure to keep the `Signed-off-by` line in the body.

+### PyPI Malware Detection Contribution

+Please see the [README for the malware analyzer](./src/macaron/malware_analyzer/README.md) for information on contributing Heuristics and code patterns.

 ## Branching model

 * The `main` branch is only used for releases and the `staging` branch is used for development.
 We only merge to `main` when we want to create a new release for Macaron.